FoolCode/Plugin/plugin_packages.md

 In example: `plugins_folder/vendor_name/plugin_name/composer.json`

-While not yet possible to install the plugins through Composer (we're working on it!) you can already give it a composer-compatible structure.

-What we care about is the [structure of the composer.json file](http://getcomposer.org/doc/04-schema.md): it contains all that we need to describe a package.
+You can describe the plugin with the [structure of the composer.json file](http://getcomposer.org/doc/04-schema.md): it contains all that we need to describe a package.
 We make one single addition to improve functionality:

 	{
 		"extra" : {